 Pioneer Piet Hein Eek

-Piet Hein Eek’s RK complex – the former ceramics workshop where radios and television parts used to be made – is the first building on Strijp R that is repurposed.
-The densely painted windows, suspended ceilings and randomly placed indoor walls are removed and the property is done up.
-What was once one of Eindhoven’s darkest premises is now transformed into a bright room with a large, central workplace, a showroom, a restaurant, an exhibition space and an event space.
+Piet Hein Eek’s RK complex – the former ceramics workshop where radios and television parts used to be made – was the first building on Strijp R that has been repurposed.
+The densely painted windows, suspended ceilings and randomly placed indoor walls were removed and the property has been done up.
+What was once one of Eindhoven’s darkest premises is transformed into a bright room with a large, central workplace, a showroom, a restaurant, an exhibition space and an event space.

 Being a pioneer, Piet Hein Eek has played an important role in the site’s branding, by making the area demonstratively livable and by adding another dimension to the housing plan.